ddc-datascience/Prework/index.md

 _**Sign up for Gmail (if you don't already have an account)**_

-[This is the link to sign up for Gmail.](https://www.google.com/gmail/about/) You'll need a Gmail account to be ablew to use Google Colab which we will use to perform data science in the cloud.
+[This is the link to sign up for Gmail.](https://www.google.com/gmail/about/) You'll need a Gmail account to be able to use Google Colab which we will use to perform data science in the cloud.
 Again, just get the basic package which is free.